junghyun397/GomokuBot/documents/about-renju-eng.md

    A B C D E F G H I J K L M N O
 ```

 *Since ``g8`` is a 3-3 forbid, black has no way to stop the subsequent diagonal four attacks of white.
-White wins!!*
+White wins!*

-This is the beauty of Renju!
+The situation has completely changed!
 White can use 4-4 forbid and overline forbid in the same way to create and win traps.
 Black should read the situation well and be extra careful not to fall into the trap and ruin the game.

 ## Black Can Escape the Trap by Marking It Non-Forbidden Move

 Here's a twist.
 Black was able to win without being trapped. ``f6`` is an excellent point for black.
-But as we've seen before, if black puts it in ``f6``, Black will be caught in white's trap and defeated.
+But as we've seen before, if black move to ``f6``, Black will be caught in white's trap and defeated.
 How can black move safely to ``f6``?

 ```fname = counter-forbid-trap, forbid = true, lmove = null
    A B C D E F G H I J K L M N O